PeterSidajaya/CS3245-homework-4/README.txt

 This implies that if we perform a query search on `quiet AND "phone call"`, document 6807771 will not appear as a result.
 However, we deem that document 6807771 is still relevant as it contains many "telephone call" phrases, although will not ranked high as it does not exactly match the given phrasal query "phone call".
-This lead us to still apply query expansion on the phrasal query "phone call" to still include document
+This leads us to still apply query expansion on the phrasal query "phone call" to still include document
 6807771.

 == Files included with this submission ==